 I started working with Retail Pro 8 in 2004 doing integrations and plugins.
-I soon joined Retail Dimensions, Inc. full time and expanded my skills to work with Retail Pro 9 by attending some classes in Folsom, CA where Retail Pro is published.
+I soon joined Retail Dimensions, Inc. full time and expanded my skills to work with Retail Pro 9 by attending the first classes on integrating with the new product line.
 I became a key developer at RDi on these applications and worked with many retailers over the years with quite a variety of business needs.

 Keeping up with all of this is a challenge.
 But it's what I do.
 It's my passion.